yaomingshr/DogvsCat/README.md

 cal_sift.py is used to calculate sift for both train and test.

-feat_cluster.py is used to KMeans.\n
+feat_cluster.py is used to KMeans.